Nikos Kouskounas

-Nikos Kouskounas (Νίκος Κουσκουνάς; born 23 December 1988) is a Greek professional footballer who plays as a striker for Gamma Ethniki club Fiki.
+Nikos Kouskounas (Νίκος Κουσκουνάς; born 23 December 1988) is a Greek professional footballer who plays as a striker.

 Career

 Kouskounas started his career at Olympiacos Loutraki.
 On 1 January 2007, he moved to Asteras Tripolis.
-At the end of the season he celebrated promotion to the Superleague.
+At the end of the season he celebrated promotion to the Super League.
 After not being able to establish himself into the starting line-up he left the club and joined Fostiras.
 During the next 7 seasons he switched 7 different clubs.

 Trikala

 On 26 August 2015 Trikala announced the signing of Kouskounas on a one-year contract.
 He finished the season with 29 appearances and 18 goals, winning the golden boot of the Football League.
 At the end of the season he renewed his contract for an additional year.
 He started the 2016–17 season with just 1 goal in 5 games.
 Soon after he found his form scoring 5 goals in the next 9 matches.
 On 8 March 2017, he scored the first hat-trick of his career in a 3-1 home win against Kissamikos.
 Four days later he scored another hat-trick in a 5-0 home win against Acharnaikos.
 On 9 April 2017, he scored what proved to be the only goal in a home win against Sparta.
 On 7 May 2017, he scored a brace against Aiginiakos, setting a new record for the club, with a streak of 13 consecutive wins.
 On 28 May 2017, he scored another one in a comfortable 6-1 home win against Chania.
 He finished the season with 20 goals, winning the golden boot for the second season in a row.
 Along with teammate, Nikos Giannitsanis they composed one of the most effective duos in the history of the division with a combined tally of 35 goals and 9 assists.